failsafe-lib/failsafe/circuit-breaker.md

 ## How it Works

 When the number of execution failures exceed a configured threshold, the breaker is *opened* and further execution requests fail with `CircuitBreakerOpenException`.
 After a delay, the breaker is *half-opened* and trial executions are allowed which determine whether the breaker should be *closed* or *opened* again.
-If the trial executions meet a success threshold, the breaker is *closed* again and executions will proceed as normal.
+If the trial executions meet a success threshold, the breaker is *closed* again and executions will proceed as normal, otherwise it's re-*opened*.

 ## Configuration